-The Board and its Committees provide a diversity of skills and experience including financial, legal and business management.
+The Board and its Committees comprise Directors who as a group provide an appropriate balance and diversity of skills and experience including financial, legal and business management.
 Each Director provides a valuable network of industry contacts which are considered essential to the Group.

-All Board Committee Meetings are chaired by Independent Directors and more than half the Board consists of Independent Directors.
+All Board Committee Meetings are chaired by Independent Directors and more than half the Board are Independent Directors.